← Home

 Bottleneck Analysis

-By adjusting rates, we can identify bottlenecks:
+By adjusting rates, we can model different scenarios:

 Model Structure

-coffee_beans, milk, cups — Resources
+coffee_beans, water, milk, cups — Ingredients

 View in pflow editor →